 No matter what website you have, you can’t afford to ignore website accessibility.
+Ensuring ADA compliance is crucial to avoid costly lawsuits.
+Luckily, accessiBe offers an AI-powered ADA compliance checker that can help make your website accessible to everyone.

 Not only does it impact your ability to sell to persons with disabilities (PWDs), but you could even face serious lawsuits related to the Americans with Disabilities Act (ADA).